Climate and Environmental Measures of Foundations

 - Maj and Tor Nessling Foundation has granted nearly 80 million euro for research and other activity promoting environmental protection.
 You can view the funded projects with the search engine.

 - Tiina and Antti Herlin Foundation focuses its resources in 2020–2025 on solutions for the global environmental crisis and especially on cutting emission volumes rapidly.
+The foundation is setting its sights on rapid, scalable and far-reaching emission cuts with its new Environmental Programme.

 - Jane and Aatos Erkko Foundation supports e.g. atmospheric research lead by academic Markku Kulmala with a major grant of nearly 3 million euro and the research for plant proteins with 1.6 million euro.